MasterMedo/mastermedo.github.io/README.md

 # TODO
 pages
-  - create a home page
+  - create a home page (something flashy)
-  - create resume page
+  - create resume page (html)
-  - create a projects page
-    - find a way to integrate with github actions to show latest work
-  - edit the about me page
+  - add an image to the about me page
-    - add an image

 design
   - change font (especially navigator font and font size)